-Inappropriate attire may not be worn to school, such as tank tops, halter tops, miniskirts, and short shorts.
-Flip flops and platform shoes are prohibited for reasons of student safety.
+Inappropriate attire may not be worn to school, such as tank tops/cut-offs, crop tops/belly shirts, halter tops, miniskirts, and short shorts.
+Flip flops, high heels, platform shoes, or any shoes without a secure back strap are prohibited for reasons of student safety.
 Students may not wear clothing with vulgar illustrations or phrases, or advertising of alcohol, drugs, or tobacco.
 Hats or caps are not to be worn in the building.
-For safety purposes, dangle earrings may not be worn.
-The teacher or the administration has the right to order the correction of any dress he/she may deem inappropriate for school wear.
-The parent will be notified to provide a change of clothing.
-If the parent is unable or unwilling, the student may receive a one day suspension from school as a consequence.
+Any teacher or administration has the right to order the correction of any dress he/she may deem inappropriate for school wear.
+The parent will be notified to provide a change of clothing, or appropriate clothing will be provided to the student for the day if the student does not have appropriate clothing available.